pytest-dev/pytest/doc/en/how-to/fixtures.rst

         def my_fixture_that_sadly_wont_use_my_other_fixture():
             ...

-    Currently this will generate a deprecation warning.
+    This generates a deprecation warning, and will become an error in Pytest 8.

 .. _`override fixtures`: